Viruses and vesicles – cryo-electron microscopy and tomography

 Future projects and goals

-Our goal is to understand the interplay between protein assemblies, membrane shape and virus/vesicle structure.
+Our goal is to understand the interplay between protein complexes, membrane shape and virus/vesicle structure.
+What kind of protein-protein interactions can drive virus assembly while maintaining structural flexibility?
+How do structural switches allow viruses and vesicles that have completed the assembly pathway to start disassembling?
 How do proteins induce the distortion of cellular membranes into vesicles of different dimensions?
 What are the similarities and differences between the variety of cellular budding events?
 How do viruses hijack cellular systems for their own use?
-What is the role and arrangement of the cytoskeleton during membrane distortions?
 How does the curvature of a membrane influence its interaction with particular proteins?
-What kind of protein-protein interactions can drive virus assembly while maintaining structural flexibility?
 We are developing and applying novel microscopy and image processing approaches to address these questions.

 3D reconstructions of COPI coated vesicles obtained using cryo-electron tomography and sub-tomogram averaging (Faini et al. 2012)